-Tzipi Horowitz- Kraus, PhD is an an assistant professor at the Department of Neuropsychology at Kennedy Krieger Institute and at the Department of Psychiatry and Behavioral Sciences, Johns Hopkins University School of Medicine.
-She is also an associate professor and the head of the Educational Neuroimaging Group at the Faculty of Education in Science and Technology and Faculty of Biomedical Engineering at the Technion, Israel.
+Tzipi Horowitz- Kraus, PhD is an an associate professor (PAR) at the Department of Neuropsychology at Kennedy Krieger Institute and at the Department of Psychiatry and Behavioral Sciences, Johns Hopkins University School of Medicine.
+She is also an associate professor (PAR) and the head of the Educational Neuroimaging Group at the Faculty of Education in Science and Technology and Faculty of Biomedical Engineering at the Technion, Israel.

 Dr. Horowitz-Kraus received her BS in biology in 2002 and her MS in Neurobiology from the department of Neurobiochemistry at the Tel-Aviv University, Tel-Aviv, Israel in 2004.
 Her MA in the clinical program for diagnosis and treatment of learning disabilities (Cum Laude, 2007) and her PhD (2009) were awarded by the University of Haifa in Israel from the Edmond J Safra Brain Center for the Study of Learning Disabilities.
 After completing her PhD, she conducted post-doctoral research at the University of Haifa that determined behavioral and electroencephalographic measures following intervention programs for children with learning disabilities and studies aimed at developing objective measures to assess the effectiveness of interventions for reading difficulties.